Andrew-Gautier/HTML-web-scraper/README.md

-# Gradiance Homework Solver
+# HTML-Web-Scraper

-Completes Gradiance Online Homework from http://newgradiance.com/ It operates under the assumption that it has unlimited tries and systematically exhausts all posibilities and converges.
+Adapted from an older script which completed forms  from http://newgradiance.com/ It operates under the assumption that it has unlimited tries and systematically exhausts all posibilities and converges.

-It's hacked together, so it's some nasty looking code.
+Written entirely in C#.